vega/altair/doc/user_guide/marks/geoshape.rst

         height=130
     ).resolve_scale('independent')

+For now,
+there are two possible workarounds.
+You can either pass the geographic data via a transform lookup instead of via ``alt.Chart`` as in the :ref:`gallery_us_incomebrackets_by_state_facet` gallery example.
+Or,
-For now, the following workaround can be adopted to facet a map, manually filter the data in pandas, and create a small multiples chart via concatenation.
-For example:
+you can manually filter the data in pandas, and create a small multiples chart via concatenation as in the following example:

 .. altair-plot::